kataras/build-a-better-web-together/render.md

 By default, the template is not required to define all partials referenced in the layout.
-If you want an error to be returned when a template does not define a partial, set `Options.RequirePartials = true`.
+If you want an error to be returned when a template does not define a partial, set `RenderConfig.RequirePartials = true`.

 ### Character Encodings
 Render will automatically set the proper Content-Type header based on which function you call.

-See below for an example of what the default settings would output (note that UTF-8 is the default, and binary data does not output the charset):
+In order to change the charset, you can set the `Charset` within the `RenderConfig` to your encoding value, or ```Iris.DefaultCharset = "UTF-8"```

 ~~~ go
 // main.go
 package main